seveas/python-prctl/docs/index.rst

   operation is only available if the kernel is configured with :const:`CONFIG_SECCOMP` enabled.

+.. function:: set_timerslack()
+.. versionadded:: 1.3 This is only available for kernel 2.6.28 and newer

+  Control the default "rounding" in nqnoseconds that is used by :func:`select`, :func:`poll` and friends.

+  The default value of the slack is 50 microseconds; this is significantly less than the kernels average timing error but still allows the kernel to group timers somewhat to preserve power behavior.

+.. function:: get_timerslack(value)
+.. versionadded:: 1.3 This is only available for kernel 2.6.28 and newer

+  Return the current timing slack, see :func:`get_timing_slack`

 .. function:: set_timing(flag)

   Set whether to use (normal, traditional) statistical process timing or